knthompson26/healthdis/README.md

 # healthdis

-This repository holds all the scripts for the manuscript: *Social connection can mitigate depression risk*.
+This repository holds all the scripts for the manuscript: *Social connection can mitigate depression symptom risk*.

 March, 2026